SouvagyaDey/souvagyadey/README.md

 ## Professional Summary

-Computer Science undergraduate with hands-on experience in **backend development using Python and Django**.
+I am a Computer Science undergraduate with hands-on experience in **backend development using Python and Django**.
-Strong in **API design, authentication systems, database modeling**, and **data-driven applications**.

-Experienced in integrating **AI-assisted features** and working with structured datasets.
-Focused on building **clean, scalable, and production-ready backend systems**.
+My primary interests lie in building **scalable backend systems**, designing **clean RESTful APIs**, and working with **structured data and AI-assisted applications**.

+I have a strong foundation in **Data Structures and Algorithms**, backend architecture, and database design.
+I enjoy converting problem statements into maintainable systems and writing code that is readable, modular, and production-ready.

+Currently, I am preparing for **software engineering roles** with a focus on **backend, data, and AI-driven systems**.

 ---